Uchaly (town): Etymology

 In the Bashkir language, "Uchaly" (Үс алды) literally means "revenge".
 According to a legend, at the end of the 14th century in the place where the modern town now stands Timur fought the Golden Horde Khan Tokhtamysh and slaughtered the nomadic South Ural Bashkirs who were Tokhtamysh's supporters.
 Another theory postulates that the town is named for the nearby lakes: Bolshiye Uchaly and Malye Uchaly.
 Several theories exist about the origins of the lakes' names as well.
 Bashkir geologists believe that the name of the lakes comes from the word yushaly, which, in turn, is derived from yusha—a generic Bashkir name for the color range of the sand and clay deposits, which in the past were used to manufacture paint.
 Another possibility is that the word yushaly derives from the word yusha, meaning "jasper", the deposits of which are common in the Urals.
 Finally, another version states that the name of the lakes derives from the Tatar word achuly, meaning "angry".

 History

 The Malye Uchaly-II was discovered near the city.
 More than six thousand years ago, on a high steep cliff, a tribe of anglers cut down a stone pit for housing in a stone.
 It is covered on top by logs, a center is built inside, around which fragments of vessels from clay and various tools from jasper, flint, rock crystal and topaz are found.

 Administrative and municipal status

 Within the framework of administrative divisions, Uchaly serves as the administrative center of Uchalinsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the town of republic significance of Uchaly—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the town of republic significance of Uchaly—an administrative unit with the status equal to that of a district.
 As a municipal division, the town of republic significance of Uchaly is incorporated within Uchalinsky Municipal District as Uchaly Urban Settlement.